Shelbyrp/Horiseon-Project/README.md

 # my-home-task-1
+## Based on the user story, the task was to create a codebase that follows accessibility standards so that the client site is optimized for search engines

 Changes to the Horiseon code as per the user story and the acceptance criteria are outlined as below.
 These changes result in a webpage that meets the accessibility standards.

 1. Fixed the indents of the html and CSS
+2. Grouped code in the styling

 Nav Changes: